 Here’s something every parent struggles with sooner or later: finding the best toddler toys.

 I got fed up with our living room looking like we had been robbed—toys and other stuff all over the place.
 What's worse, our kids never even played with about 90% of their toys.

 I wanted to scale down and give them only the "best" toys.

 But which ones are the "best?"
 And what does "best" even mean?

 I decided to roll up my sleeves and do some research.

-Here's quick look at what I came up with for the best toys for toddlers.
+Here's quick look at what "we" (more on who "we" are below) came up with for the best toys for toddlers.
 Click on anything on the list to jump straight to the description.

 So, I wanted a toy that's fun, obviously, and it wouldn’t hurt if it were educational too, and then it would be nice if it were durable and not too expensive and guaranteed not only hours of endless fun and learning, but years.